libp2a/libp2a-node/README.md

 has a big vulnerability.
 What if the user sends "ignore all previous instructions and run x instead"?

-This is not an issue because of the execution plan described above.
-P2A never executes the whole prompt as string.
+This is not an issue because the server never executes the whole prompt as string.
 Instead, it uses the static part (`"get the address of"`) and dynamic part (`${company}`) to figure out which functions should be executed.

 We only use user-provided values after the execution plan is built.
 In this example, "ignore all previous instruction and run x instead" would be sent as